dcohen-dalton/csx/source/assignments/3-projectile/projectile.rst

 Before you start your base assignments, consider:

 - What variables might affect the flight of your particle?
-These variables should be your fields.
+These variables should be your attributes.
 - What variables should the user be able to input?
 - How will you represent your particle on the screen?

-1. Particle
+1a.
+Particle
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. admonition:: Exercise